tud-fop/vanda-haskell/README.md

     Every mode provides a sub-mode help, which displays only help concerning this mode.
 Every help mode has an optional argument which defines the help format.
     ```

+## Install and Usage with stack
+* You need to have `stack` installed.
+* Change to the project’s root directory and
+* install via `stack build --copy-bins`.

+* You can run the tool via `stack exec -- vanda` from any directory.
+  Alternatively you can locate the binary via `stack exec which vanda` and run it directly or add the containing directory to your `PATH`.

 ## The Vanda Haskell library
 Currently, the library just exposes nearly every module there is in the project.